syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/Custom-Dictionary.md

 4.Setting the required culture to the `SpellCheckerAdv.Culture` property.

-N> The following code snippets only explain the insertion of the Ispell dictionary to the `Spell Checker`.
+N> The following code snippets only explain the insertion of the Ispell dictionary to the `SpellChecker`.
 You can get code snippets to add a `SpellChecker`, from [Adding SpellCheckerAdv to RichTextBox control](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#configuring-spellcheckeradv-into-richtextbox-control) topic.

 {% tabs %}
 {% highlight C# %}